camunda/camunda-docs/docs/reference/regions.md

 :::note

 - Management cluster components (Console and Web Modeler) are currently hosted in GCP (EU).
 [Contact us](/reference/contact.md) if you have additional questions.
-- Single-tenant clusters can run on a dedicated GCP or AWS infrastructure.
+- Single-tenant clusters run on a dedicated GCP or AWS infrastructure.

 :::